 What Is Frostbite?

-Chickens that have suffered from cold injury tend to be susceptible to it for the rest of their lives.
+A chicken that has suffered from freezing tends to be susceptible to it for the rest of its life.
 To ensure their safety during the winter months, limit these birds’ exposure to severe cold.
 Separate them from flockmates who might peck at the damaged tissue until the injuries have fully healed (approximately six weeks).
 Ensure that the chickens’ coops are free of drafts and leaks, and that they’re well ventilated and have plenty of dry litter.
 And, of course, take an accurate head count when you lock up at night, even if it’s dark, windy and snowing at the moment.